The Citizens Archive of Pakistan presents its first international exhibition showcasing Pakistani history at Alchemy Festival

 Sumbul Khan, Director Arts, British Council commented: “This co-curated exhibition for Alchemy is an example of the very exciting work that can come out of cross-cultural partnerships, particularly when addressing shared political and cultural histories.
 CAP’s openness to making its archive a live one, incorporating into it oral histories from Pakistanis in the Diaspora through this exhibition, is particularly appreciable.”

 These activities range from live oral history recordings to the archiving of personal documents generated via an open call for material.
-Reflecting the day-to-day working methods of CAP, the activities
+Reflecting the day-to-day working methods of CAP, the activities can be viewed as a form of a living history, a means of revisiting Partition and its political and personal significance today.

 On May 16th, a number of schools from areas with large South Asian communities will take part in a special workshop with CAP.
 Just as CAP’s initiatives in India and Pakistan seek to involve a younger generation to explore both countries’ divisive histories, this workshop hopes to encourage dialogue about the subcontinent and help them trace their roots back to the land of their forefathers.